wp-plugins/remote-medias-lite/readme.txt

-=== Remote Media Libraries ===
+﻿=== Remote Media Libraries ===
 Contributors: loumray
-Tags: youtube, vimeo, vimeo pro, dailymotion, flickr, API, Media Manager, Extension, Integration, direct upload, private videos, remote medias libraries, media explorer, embeds
+Tags: youtube, vimeo, vimeo pro, dailymotion, flickr, API, Media Manager, Media Library Extension, Integration, direct upload, private videos, remote medias libraries, media explorer, embeded
 Requires at least: 3.5
-Tested up to: 4.0
+Tested up to: 4.2-beta1
 Stable tag: 1.1.2
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Remote Media Libraries gives you direct access to all medias accross the web directly from the Media Manager.
+Remote Media Libraries (RML) gives you access to third parties media libraries directly from the Wordpress Media Library.

 == Description ==

-Remote Media Libraries gives you access to your favorite content of youtube, vimeo, dailymotion, flickr directly into the media manager.

-The plugin makes it possible to navigate and manage all your medias from all your favorite remote services directly from wordpress media manager.
+Remote Media Libraries (RML) gives you access to your favorite content from Youtube, Vimeo, Dailymotion, Flickr and Instagram directly into the media library.
+The RML plugin makes it possible to navigate, search, and inserts remote media into you posts and pages.
+This will increased your page load time and also save on server bandwidth.

-A LOT of service will be added for direct integration.
-Send us you favorite service and we will integrate it FAST.

-Also, it is possible to download cheaps add-ons that will let you direct upload your media files to 3rd party services and update your media content directly from your wordpress admin panel.
+You can create as many account as you want and they will show in the left sidebar of the Wordpress media library.

-= Supported Services =
+= Currently Integrated Services =

 * Youtube
 * Vimeo
 * Dailymotion
 * Flickr
+* Instagram

+= Vote for the next integration =

+We need your feedback to know which will be the next integration added to RML.
+Please take 1 minute to fill out this quick survey:

+<a href="http://onecodeshop.com/vote-for-the-next-integration/">Next integration survey »</a>

+= RML Pro versions =

+RML Pro versions let you access premium features:

+* Albums/lists filtering
+* Unlimited amount of media in the library
+* Secure private content
+* Upload from Wordpress media library to your remote service
+* And more ...

+More informations on RML pro versions:

+* <a href="http://onecodeshop.com/youtube-pro-remote-media-libraries/">RML Youtube Pro</a>
+* <a href="http://onecodeshop.com/flickr-pro-remote-media-libraries/">RML Flickr Pro</a>
+* <a href="http://onecodeshop.com/instagram-pro-remote-media-libraries/">RML Instagram Pro</a>

 = Upcoming Services =

+* Amazon S3 Services
+* Amazon Cloud Front
-* Vimeo Pro (make your exclusive videos private right from WP admin)
+* Vimeo Pro (Upload capability)
-* Instagram
+* DropBox
 * Tumblr
 * Photobucket
+* Facebook
 * Twitter
-* Amazon S3 Services
 * Cloud files
+* Pixabay
+* <a href="http://onecodeshop.com/vote-for-the-next-integration/">Vote for the next integration »</a>

 = Follow us! =